siseb-create/copula-competing-risk-familial-survival/README.md

 - `reproduce_B_simulations.R`: optional script for repeated simulations.
 - `output/`: folder where results from one simulation are saved locally.
 - `output_B/`: folder where results from repeated simulations are saved locally.
-- `figures/`: folder where generated figures are saved locally.
 - `sessionInfo.txt`: information about the R session used to run the code.

 ## Two sample-size reproducibility script